paradisec-archive/PARADISEC_workflows/10_media_captioning.md

 {:toc}
 </details>

-## Captioning options to improve accessibility of your audio-visual content
+## Improving communication access for deaf and hard of hearing people

 <p align="center">
 🚧 This page is currently under construction 🚧